 of participants were able to describe positive mental health impacts, including more awareness or release of emotions and burdens.

 participants noted positive impacts on relationships beyond the Table, including with partners and families

 of participants found a greater sense of community belonging and contribution.

-Agencies we work with:
+Partners we work with: